gauravjot/android-AmoledBackgrounds-for-reddit/README.md

+# Archived

+This repository is archived.
+For latest version of this app, please see https://github.com/gauravjot/amoledbackgrounds-app

 # AmoledBackgrounds for Android

 AmoledBackgrounds provide an easy and quick way for users to get wallpapers from r/AmoledBackgrounds subreddit on popular Reddit platform.